Polaxcorndog/Imperium-Romana/README.md

 spanish did not inherit Milan, SP owned it, and italians remained out of Napoleonic wars.

-Mamluks survive, expand a little.
+Mamluks survive, expand a little into collapsing ilkhanate and aq qonyulo

+Armenians instead of being conquered by mamluks in 1375, ask romans for protection

+Trebizon Survives in northern anatolia, civil war with romans Nat and IMp